Accessibility statement

 You should also be able to understand the website text, which we have tried our hardest to write in Plain Language.
 We use the Hemingway Editor to try and achieve a readability Grade of 6 for all our content.

-We use Browsealoud to provide speech, reading and translation support to our website. it works by reading our website content out loud in a natural sounding voice.
+We use Reachdeck for speech, reading and translation support on our website.
+It works by reading our website content out loud in a natural sounding voice.
 It can translate our web pages into 99 languages, and read the content aloud in 40 of the most commonly spoken languages in the world.
-In addition, Browsealoud can:
+In addition, Reachdeck can:

 AbilityNet can help you to make your device easier to use if you have a disability.